openedx/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

     :width: 500
     :alt: A learner's limited profile showing only username and image.

-* A full profile includes biographical information in addition to your username and profile image.
+* A full profile includes the following details.

+  * Your full name
+  * Your username
+  * Your profile image (optional)
+  * The date that you joined edX
+  * Your language (optional)
+  * Your location (optional)
+  * Information about you (optional)
+  * Links to any course certificates that you have earned
+  * Links to your social media accounts (optional)

   .. image:: ../../shared/images/SFD_Profile_Full.png
     :width: 500
-    :alt: A learner's full profile shows location, language, and short biographical paragraph in addition to username and image.
+    :alt: A learner's full profile shows full name, join date, location, language, biographical information, links to course certificates, and linked social media icons, in addition to username and profile image.

 .. _Create or Edit a Limited Profile: